noelherrick/phaxio-java/README.md

-# com.phaxio.Phaxio !!!ALPHA!!!
+# Phaxio !!!ALPHA!!!

-com.phaxio.Phaxio is the only cloud based fax API designed for developers.
-This is the Java client library for com.phaxio.Phaxio.
+Phaxio is the only cloud based fax API designed for developers.
+This is the Java client library for Phaxio.

 ## Getting started